 NOTE: Help your student by first reviewing the COVID-19 Missionary FAQ for current recommendations.
 If they have returned earlier than anticipated from missionary service, this FAQ will help them update their BYU deferment form.

 Because of student privacy laws, you need to be given permission to talk to BYU about your student’s account or access their account online.
 Your student can give you permission through guestaccess.byu.edu.
 This is also the portal you will use to access your student’s online account.More Info about Guest Access

 Returning missionaries must have an updated ecclesiastical endorsement before registering for classes.
 Your student needs to initiate the ecclesiastical endorsement process for their mission president to complete.
-They should begin this process about 9 months before they return home.
+The earliest they can begin the endorsement process is nine months before they return to BYU.
 (On the online form, select Student, Missionary/Other, then Currently Serving.)

 Your student can register for either General Education and religion classes, or classes for their major.
 Look at their Major Academic Plan (MAP) to see (1) which courses are suggested or required, and (2) what order is recommended for those courses.
 Consult with an academic advisor for specific guidance.More Info about Academic Advisement